comfortable relationship

 1. No Longer Sleeping Together

 Once the bloom is off the rose and a marriage settles in for the long haul, sleep habits that once seemed cute or endearing can often turn annoying.
 Snoring, restless legs, talking during sleep, and all kinds of issues pop up.
-When we get so comfortable in the relationship that we start tuning out the complaints of our partner, then the next thing that is going to happen is somebody starts sleeping in another bed.
-That’s not a big deal on rare occasions, but when it starts to become the routine, the connection between husband and wife takes a major hit.
+The next thing you know, somebody starts sleeping in another bed.
+That’s not a big deal on rare occasions, but when it starts to become routine, the connection between husband and wife takes a major hit.
 Both partners need to be sensitive to this extremely common, but little talked about, issue and take the necessary steps to solve it.

 2. Communicating Less and Less

 Couples that have been married for a good length of time develop an unspoken form of communication.
 Just a slight change in posture or a cut of the eyes can speak volumes.
-That’s great when it is in a positive way.
+That’s great when it’s in a positive way.
 However, more often than not, it’s in a passive-aggressive way and is highly destructive.
-So is the little game of pretending to hear each other when actually each is tuning the other out.
-Stunted communication leads to misunderstanding and that leads to stacks of trouble.
+So is the little game of pretending to hear each other when actually each tuning the other out.
+Stunted communication leads to misunderstanding, and that leads to stacks of trouble.
 Speak and listen clearly.
 Always seek common ground.

 3. No Longer Being A Gentleman

 We used to open doors for them.
-We fretted if it was raining and dropped them off before parking.
-In general, we were the gentlemen.
+If it was raining, we dropped them off before parking.
+In general, we were gentlemen.
 What happened to that guy?
-Get him back — pronto.
+Get him back—pronto.
 She probably won’t tell you, but these things matter to women.
-It’s not the act itself, but the action that shows you care about them.
+It’s not the act itself but the action that shows you care about them.

 4. Getting Lazy About Hygiene

 This applies to both the man and the woman.
 It is fine to have a slob day.
 We all need to withdraw from the world sometimes.
-But it isn’t okay to make it a regular habit.
-All of the hygiene habits we have to adhere to in society should also apply at-home.
+But it isn’t OK to make it a regular habit.
+All of the hygiene habits we have to adhere to in society should also apply at home.
 Figure out where this area has become way too comfortable and rectify it.

 5. No Longer Romancing Her

 Men, I know you know this, but it’s so hard for us to let it sink in.
-When it comes to married romance, all of the things listed above (and a lot more) follow you to the bedroom before you even make a move.
+In married romance, all of the things listed above (and a lot more) follow you to the bedroom before you even make a move.
 The same goes for wives.
 For married romance to thrive, the connection between man and woman has to still be vibrant.
 All of those things done for the sake of comfort may factor into why sex isn’t happening.

 Huddle up with your kids and ask, “Who outside of our family are you most comfortable with?”